raspberry-pi-instalar-actualizar-programas-apt

 sudo apt-get install package

 Where “package” is the name of the package we want to install.
-In most cases, we will obtain the name of the package from the developer’s documentation, which will provide the command to execute for the installation.
+In most cases, the package name will be obtained from the developer’s documentation, which will provide the command to execute for installation.

 raspberry-pi-apg-get-install

 Before installing a package and its dependencies, APT asks for confirmation and we must respond by pressing ‘y’ to install.
-This is common for most APT commands.
-If we want to avoid being asked, we can add the ‘-y’ parameter as follows:
+This is common in most APT commands.
+If we don’t want it to ask, we can add the ‘-y’ parameter as follows:

 sudo apt-get -y install package